 In cases where the nerves within the tooth become infected, a root canal may save it before the situation develops too far.
 However, when a cavity, fracture or trauma becomes so extensive that it affects the pulp of the tooth in any way, or when all other options for saving the tooth have been exhausted, the best course of action is often extraction.
 We also offer extractions for particularly troublesome wisdom teeth.

-What is a Dental Emergency?
+What is a Root Canal?

 Update text All Smiles offers all kinds of dental services both for kids and adults.
 Check our other dental services below